Ion 1.1 modules

 (macro_table ...))

-The spec version of an encoding module is always the same as the Ion version of its enclosing segment.
+The spec version of a local module is always the same as the spec version of its enclosing scope.
+If the local module is defined at the top level of the stream, its spec version is the Ion version of the current segment.

 $ion_1_1